|

 CESN core / CESN CI

-PI: Richard F. Antonak Scientific Lead: Robert F. Chen Project Manager: Francesco Peri Co-PIs: Robert A. Morris, Robert Stevenson, John Duff, Meng Zhou Semantic Reasoner
+PI: Richard F. Antonak Scientific Lead: Robert F. Chen Project Manager: Francesco Peri Co-PIs: Robert A. Morris, Robert Stevenson, John Duff, Meng Zhou Project Lead/PI:

 Boston Environmental Area Coastal Observation Network (BEACON)